Flowminder/FlowKit/docs/source/2-install.md

 Instead, you should make use of [docker secrets](https://docs.docker.com/engine/swarm/secrets/), which are stored securely in docker and only made available _inside_ containers.
 The `secrets_quickstart` directory contains a [docker _stack_](https://docs.docker.com/docker-cloud/apps/stack-yaml-reference/) file (`docker-stack.yml`).
 The stack file is very similar to a compose file, but removes container names, and adds a new section - secrets.

-The stack expects you to provide seven secrets:
+The stack expects you to provide eight secrets:

  - cert-flowkit.pem